aslong/word-frequency-analyzer/README.md

 ```
 $ grunt watch:docs
 ```
 Anytime a source file is updated the docs for it will be regenerated.
-You should only have to refresh your browser if you have ```grunt docs``` also running.
+You should only have to refresh your browser to see the updates, assuming you have ```grunt docs``` also running.

 ## Cleaning up VM resources